Where Was Jesus Crucified? - Golgotha "the Place of the Skull"

 - 2019 16 Apr

+Where was Jesus crucified?
 The crucifixion of Jesus of Nazareth is one of ancient history’s most proven events.
-The fact has been substantiated by theologian and historian alike.
+The fact has been substantiated by theologians and historians alike.
 It has been written without hyperbole:

 “Even those scholars and critics who have been moved to depart from almost everything else within the historical content of Christ’s presence on earth have found it impossible to think away the factuality of the death of Christ.” -John McIntyre, 'The Uses of History in Theology'

 An example of this statement is the affirmation of Dr. Bart Erhrman of the University of North Carolina at Chapel Hill.
 While critical of the New Testament in many instances and denying the supernatural essence of Christianity, the noted secular scholar affirmed this in his 'The Historical Jesus: Lecture Transcript and Course Guidebook, Vol. 2:'

 “One of the most certain facts of history is that Jesus was crucified on orders of the Roman prefect of Judea, Pontus Pilate.”

 The four Gospels assert this pivotal landmark in redemptive history.
 Secular authorities of the day confirmed it.
 The Early Church affirmed it.
 Millions and millions believe it.
 But where did the crucifixion happen?
 The answer to that question is closely related to God’s will and God’s ways.
 To put it simply, the location of the crucifixion of Jesus is both known and unknown.

 Where Was Jesus Crucified?

 Where was Jeus crucified?
 The Gospels affirm that Christ was crucified outside of the gates of the city of Jerusalem.
 Both John and the writer to the Hebrews affirm this fact: